The Otto Show

 "The Otto Show" is the twenty-second episode of the third season of the American animated television series The Simpsons.
-It first aired on the Fox network in the United States on April 23, 1992.
-In the episode, Bart wants to become a rock star after attending a Spinal Tap concert, so Homer and Marge buy him a guitar.
-He shows the guitar to Otto, who plays it and makes the children late for school.
+It first aired on Fox in the United States on April 23, 1992.
+In the episode, Bart wants to become a rock star after attending a Spın̈al Tap concert, so Homer and Marge buy him a guitar.
+He shows the guitar to the school bus driver Otto, who plays it and makes the children late for school.
 While racing to Springfield Elementary, Otto crashes the school bus and is suspended until he earns a driver's license.
 Unable to pay his rent, Otto moves in with the Simpsons.

 The episode was written by Jeff Martin and directed by Wes Archer.
 It was the first episode of the show to feature Otto Mann in a prominent role.
-"The Otto Show" features an appearance from Spinal Tap, a parody band that first appeared in the 1984 mockumentary film This Is Spinal Tap.
+"The Otto Show" features an appearance from Spın̈al Tap, a parody band that first appeared in the mockumentary This Is Spinal Tap (1984).
 The episode guest stars Michael McKean as David St. Hubbins and Christopher Guest as Nigel Tufnel.
-Harry Shearer, who is a regular Simpsons cast member, reprises his This Is Spinal Tap role as Derek Smalls.
+Harry Shearer, who is a regular Simpsons cast member, reprises his This Is Spinal Tap role, Derek Smalls.

 In its original airing on the Fox Network, the episode had an 11.5 Nielsen rating and finished the week ranked 41st.
-The episode received positive reviews and Spinal Tap was ranked as the 18th best guest appearance on the show by IGN.
+The episode received positive reviews and Spın̈al Tap was ranked as the 18th best guest appearance on the show by IGN.